angelsk/angelsk.github.io/README.md

 # Angel on Xbox

-## Who are you?

-Hi, I'm Jo, otherwise known as angelsk.
+Hi, I'm Jo, otherwise known as angelsk; and I play games

 ## Where you can find me